CasperLabs/stests/docs/commands.md

 #### `stests-wg-100`

-Launches a workload generator that will perform a sequence of on-chain balance transfers.
-For each transfer a WASM file will be dispatched to the network as part of the deploy.
+Launches a workload generator that will perform a sequence of **wasm-less** on-chain balance transfers.

 - `--key-algorithm`
 	- Elliptic Curve Cryptography algorithm used when creating accounts.

 - `--transfers`
+	- Number of transfers to dispatch.
+Default=100.

+- `--amount`
+	- Motes per transfer.
+Default=100000000.

+#### `stests-wg-110`

+Launches a workload generator that will perform a sequence of wasm-less on-chain balance transfers.
+For each transfer **a WASM file will be dispatched** to the network as part of the deploy.

+- `--key-algorithm`
+	- Elliptic Curve Cryptography algorithm used when creating accounts.

+- `--transfers`
-	- Number of runs to launch in parallel.
+	- Number of transfers to dispatch.
+Default=100.

+- `--amount`
+	- Motes per transfer.
+Default=100000000.